 Students must hold a Category 1 Medical Certificate prior to attempting the Commercial Pilot flight test, or prior to attempting the qualifying Commercial Pilot written examination.
 To be eligible to write the qualifying written examination, Commercial Pilot students must complete 50% of their flight experience requirements (CAR 421.13(4)).

-In accordance with the International Civil Aviation Organization (ICAO), all pilots must demonstrate English Language proficiency.
+In accordance with the International Civil Aviation Organization (ICAO), all international student must demonstrate ALPT (English Language proficiency).

 Transport Canada's Minimum Requirements for Completion

 An applicant shall have completed a minimum of 80 hours commercial pilot aeroplane ground school instruction including at least the following subjects:

 Airframes, Engines and Systems,

 Licensing Requirements, and

 All applicants shall have obtained a minimum of 60% in each of the following four mandatory subjects areas as well as in the overall written examination Commercial Pilot Licence—Aeroplane (CPAER):